Friday, October 18, 2024

 Those who object to this possibility will argue that it is ruled out by the five or six passages of Scripture that directly prohibit various forms of same-sex relations, and will be disappointed that the Hays do not bother to rehash the exegetical arguments over those texts.
 Because the early reviews of the book had led me not to expect this, I was not disappointed.
 To the contrary, I was pleasantly surprised to find that the Hays made their interpretation of these passages succinctly but plainly clear.
 In the Introduction and the endnotes, Richard Hays explicitly corrects his prior argument in this regard: Whereas he previously used generalized "nineteenth-century coinage" for "homosexuality" to cover the "same-sex acts" addressed by those six passages, he now thinks "that whatever the contested biblical passages were envisioning, they were not envisioning LGBTQ Christians in the pews today who abundantly manifest the fruits of the Spirit" (12, 227 n5).
 In other words, what is prohibited by those texts are particular sexual relations that were well known at the time, and not the co-equal marriages of same-sex oriented partners in view today.

 When Sprinkle says that the facts do not bear this out, he means that same-sex commitments were known to exist in the known world of New Testament authors -- but this is not something the Hays are making a judgment about.
 The point is that biblical authors could gesture toward the predominant and infamously problematic forms of same-sex relations of their time and expect to be understood, but it would be anachronistic to woodenly apply this forward in a universalized way.
 In any event, it's true that the Hays do not retread the ground of these interpretive debates, likely because they are ably covered elsewhere.
-In any event, it is not really fair to critique a book for lacking something it never set out to provide.
+I'd like to have seen them sum it up regardless, but it is not really fair to critique a book for lacking something it never set out to provide.
 The Hays are laser-focused on the task at hand and express no interest in displacing work done by others.
 Perhaps they will yet add to the back and forth of that debate, but this is not that.

 Not to turn this into a review of a review or anything, but I think it can be illuminating to contrast the point of the book with some more of Sprinkle's assertions.
 For instance, Sprinkle writes that "the current sexuality debate is not about (or shouldn’t be about!) whether gay people are to be accepted.
 The debate is about which marriage and sexual ethic they are accepted into."
 But for the Hays this is precisely the issue.
 The question is whether gay and lesbian people are accepted into the covenant people of God along with its sub-covenant of marriage.
 It's a package deal.
 Yes, the church has monastic vows for those gifted and called to celibacy, but what about those who are not so gifted and called?
 The Hays argue that same-sex couples "should be welcomed gladly in the church and offered full access to the means of grace available to all God's people: baptism, the Lord's Supper, ordination, and the blessing of covenanted unions" (216, emphasis mine).